"Soul surfing to me is what you do when you are thoroughly in the moment- enjoying and expressing yourself on the wave and being one with the ocean."

 Light hues.
 Well, most of them, anyway.
 White is fail-safe when it comes to avoiding – how do they say it kindly – glistening.
 It reflects light and heat.
 Grey and light blue do, too, but they also show sweat more than others, so steer clear.

-Long fabrics.
-You may think your maxi dress is holding in the heat, but that’s probably its polyester fabric.
-Choose one in a lightweight cotton.
+one in a lightweight cotton.
 It will aerate while blocking the hot rays.

 Shirtdresses.
 In barely there fabrics, preferably.
 Their natural shape bows away from your body for instant breeze access.